 Contact authorized dealers of this product.
-If they can't supply original replacement part(s), call Fireplace Manufacturers Incorporated's Parts Department at 1-800-888-2050.
+If they can't supply original replacement part(s), call Fireplace Manufacturers Incorporated's Parts Department at 1-800-888-2050 for referral information.

-When calling Fireplace Manufacturers Incorporated, have ready
+When calling Fireplace Manufacturers Inc., have ready

 - model number of your heater - the replacement part number